greenboxal/doggohub/doc/integration/facebook.md

 1. Choose "Create App ID"

-1. Enter the address of your GitLab installation at the bottom of the package
+1. Enter the address of your DoggoHub installation at the bottom of the package

     ![Facebook Website URL](img/facebook_website_url.png)